MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-dt-to-labs.md

 ### Licensing and cost optimization

-- Contoso will ensure that all development Azure resources are created using this dev/test subscription to take advantage of the 80% savings.
+- Contoso will ensure that all development Azure resources are created using this dev/test subscription to take advantage of the 80 percent savings.
 - Budgets will be reviewed for all DevTest Labs and policies for the type of VMs will be put in place to ensure costs are contained and overprovisioning doesn't happen mistakenly.
 - Contoso will enable [Azure Cost Management and Billing](https://docs.microsoft.com/azure/cost-management-billing/cost-management-billing-overview) to help monitor and manage the Azure resources.